-To circle back one last time to my first statement where I quoted that many people can’t or have difficulty in taking capsules, that leaves me to endorse the powdered form of a super greens product even further.
+To circle back one last time to my first statement where I quoted that many people can’t or have difficulty in taking capsules, that leaves me to endorse the powdered form of super greens product even further.

 I simply can’t get my head around why someone would want to take handfuls of super greens pills or capsules on a daily basis, whether they found them easy to take or not.